 Now aside from the title, once you write the body of your article, it is important to add all the information I mentioned, not just what the title says.
 There’s many things I can personally write about this location that would easily bypass 2,000 words.

 How much you write on your blog is up to you, but certainly try to write as much as you can on each location you’ve been to.

 Does this mean that if you’ve been to 100 different locations all pertaining to the niche topic, that you should have a 100 blog posts?
 Yes absolutely.
 And each should follow the same type of pattern as the example I just pointed to, meaning:

 Find a good keyword for the location and write as much as you can about it, add pictures and other media when and where you can.

-Ok so, how does one monetize off this?
+Ok so, how does one make money off this blog?

 Here’s the beauty of this whole thing, usually niche topics rarely span into other niche topics when it comes to what you can sell, but when it comes to traveling, there’s a bunch of options available.